hereya/hereya-cli/README.md

 ## `hereya init PROJECT`

-initializes hereya in a project directory
+Initialize hereya in a project directory.

 ```
 USAGE